Intensive Outpatient Programs in Pennsylvania

-Intensive Outpatient Program and the Continuum of Care
+Intensive Outpatient Program & the Continuum of Care

 The continuum of care for addiction treatment ensures an individual enters treatment at the appropriate level of care.
 Then participants move through the continuum until treatment is complete and support is no longer needed.

-Four levels of care are identified by the American Society of Addiction Medicine:1
+Four levels of care are identified by the American Society of Addiction Medicine:

-Intensive outpatient programs are divided into two levels: Intensive outpatient services, which involve nine or more hours of outpatient programming each week, and partial hospitalization services, which involve 20 or more hours of weekly programming.
+- Level 2: Intensive Outpatient Services: Intensive outpatient programs are divided into two levels: Intensive outpatient services, which involve nine or more hours of outpatient programming each week; and partial hospitalization services, which involve 20 or more hours of weekly programming.

-Level three involves four sub-levels.
-Three levels of residential care are clinically managed and range from low to high in intensity.
+- Level 3: Clinically Managed Residential Services and Medically Monitored Inpatient Services: Level three involves four sub-levels.
+Three levels of residential care are clinically managed and range from low to high intensity.
 The highest level of care under level three is a medically monitored, high-intensity inpatient treatment program for people who have significant problems that require medication and supervision.

 Where a person enters the continuum of care depends on factors like: